Grand Funk Railroad: Re-formation, 1996–present

 After some rehearsals in late 1995, Grand Funk Railroad's three original members (joined on tour by keyboardist/guitarist and background vocalist Howard Eddy Jr.) once again reunited in 1996 and played to 500,000 people during a three-year period.

 In 1997 the band played three sold-out Bosnian benefit concerts.
 These shows featured a full symphony orchestra that was conducted by Paul Shaffer (from Late Show with David Letterman).
 The band released a live two-disc benefit CD called Bosnia recorded in Auburn Hills, Michigan.
-This live recording also featured Peter Frampton, Alto Reed and Howard Eddy Jr.

-In late 1998, Farner left the band after disagreements with Brewer and returned to his solo career.
+In late 1998, Farner left the band after disagreements with Brewer and Schacher and returned to his solo career.
 And after a two-year hiatus, when Brewer and Schacher once again approached Farner about reuniting, he turned them down after they refused to honor his desire to be paid fifty percent, rather than a third of the group's revenue as in the past.
-He explained his reason in his autobiography, From Grand Funk to Grace: "I do a hell of a lot more work on stage.
-I wrote the vast majority of the songs.
-During the 1990s, I committed to two years with Grand Funk.
-That first year we only did 14 dates.
-I ended up putting in three years.
-That was my mistake.
-I wasn't going to lose money again.
-At the time, each of us individually owned the Grand Funk trademark.
-In 1998 Don Brewer suggested we form a corporation to limit our liability as individuals on the road and I agreed.
+"In 1998 Brewer suggested we form a corporation to limit our liability as individuals on the road and I agreed.
 Unfortunately this meant that two thirds of the corporation is the majority".
 And so in late 2000, Brewer and Schacher voted to go forward without Farner, recruiting lead vocalist Max Carl (formerly of Jack Mack & the Heart Attack and 38 Special), former Kiss lead guitarist Bruce Kulick and keyboardist Tim Cashion (Bob Seger, Robert Palmer) to complete the new lineup.

 In 2005 Grand Funk Railroad was voted into the Michigan Rock and Roll Legends Hall of Fame.